 • Letter of Motivation: Approximately 750–1,000 words about your interest in the programme.
 Please save this as a PDF ready to upload in the application form.
 Use the naming convention of: first_lastname_essay

-• Your work: We would like to see a small collection of 2–3 works that you feel best represent you.
+• Your work: We would like to see a small collection of 2–3 projects that you feel best represent you.
+If you are not a designer, you do not need a portfolio.

-Applicants are expected to have a college degree (typically a Bachelors) or three years work experience.
+Applicants are expected to have a college degree (typically a Bachelors) OR three years work experience.
 The subject/experience does not need to be design related as we encourage people from all backgrounds to apply.
-Your degree should be noted on your transcript, or you should include a description of your comparable experience.

 LETTER OF MOTIVATION